 Why an Understanding of Aspect Ratio is So Important in Photography Composition (Especially for Prints!)

-What may look like a perfect sunset with a gorgeous sky could look utterly amazing when you take it, but if you want to print it on to a 10 x 8, to give to someone in a 10 x 8 frame, you may find that a large chunk of your sky disappears!
+What may look like a perfect sunset with a gorgeous sky could look utterly amazing when you take it, but if you want to print it on to a 10 x 8, to give to someone in a 10 x 8 frame, you may find that a large chunk of your sky disappears due to an aspect ratio miscalculation!

 It’s a fair point…

-While the Aspect Ratios we’ve talked about so far are all about photography, actually, the most common aspect ratios you’ll have heard about are TV and film aspects.
+While the Aspect Ratios we’ve talked about so far are all about photography, actually, the most common aspect ratios you’ll have heard about are TV, video and film aspects.

-Strangely, in a kind of similar way to the old 5 x 4 and 35mm were both used and intermingled, 16:9 and 4:3 have both been talked about over the years.
+Strangely, in a kind of similar way to the old 5 x 4 and 35mm were both used and intermingled, aspect ratios 16:9 and 4:3 have both been talked about over the years.

-In essence 4:3 was the old television standard while 16:9 was the standard for the movies.
+In essence aspect ratio 4:3 was the old television standard while aspect ratio 16:9 was the standard for the movies.

 You’ll see we suffer the same problem here if you’re trying to watch a 16:9 film on an old 4:3 TV, you’ll either end up with lines at the top and bottom of the screen or a huge crop on either side of the image.